Geography

 If you have some hot takes on whether AI and art mix well, I’ve developed an AI songwriter with forus.ai.
 We got an artist to rap an excerpt–you can listen to it here.

-- Concatenation of light embeddings yields a fast and effective chunking system capable of processing up to 10k requests per seconds on less than 4GB of GPU memory (2021).
+- Concatenation of light embeddings yields a fast, light, and effective chunking system capable of processing up to 10k requests per seconds on less than 4GB of GPU memory (2021).

 - An ensemble of rule- and transformer-based noise detection system to improve open information extraction (Goldie and Min, 2022)